2 FlexiBowl® and 2 Cameras#

 Camera 2 → FlexiBowl® 2 (+ Hopper 2, if present)

-An incorrect association would compromise part localization and correct operation of the entire system.
+An incorrect pairing would compromise the tracking of the parts and the proper operation of the entire system.

 → Initial System Configuration